The Most Popular, Affordable & All Around Best Tweens Clothing Stores & Brands

 But their J.Crew Factory outlets are both more casual and more affordable.

-So if you like the quality and aesthetic of the main J.Crew brand but want the sort of casual staple pieces that are more appropriate for preteen clothing, then the Factory stores are the right places to shop.
+So if you like the quality and aesthetic of the main J.Crew brand but want the sort of casual staple pieces and simple styles that are more appropriate for preteen clothing, then the Factory stores are the right places to shop.

 Plus the Factory stores provide great value since the prices are quite a bit lower than the flagship brand, but the quality tends to be almost as high.